Chief Constable Shaun Sawyer, NPCC lead on modern slavery

 Continuing increase in police-led investigations:

-In April 2019 there were at least 1370 live modern slavery policing operations in the UK – more than double the number of operations reported a year before.
-This is more than seven times the number of cases police were investigating in December 2016 (when recording of the number of live investigations began).
-Current cases were estimated to involve over 2200 victims and over 1800 suspects.
+In September 2019 there were at least 1588 live modern slavery policing operations in the UK – a 72% increase in the number of operations reported a year before.
+This is more than eight times the number of cases police were investigating in December 2016 (when recording of the number of live investigations began).
+Current cases were estimated to involve almost 2400 victims and over 1700 suspects.
 Sexual exploitation was the single biggest single exploitation type under investigation.

 More victims protected:

-The number of potential victims protected and detected as a result of police activity continues to increase.
-Overall, the number of NRM and DTN referrals received by competent authorities continues to grow with greater public awareness and activity from partner agencies and in particular, local authorities.
+The number of potential victims protected as a result of police activity continues to increase.
+Overall, the number of NRM and DTN referrals received by police and other competent authorities continues to grow with greater public awareness and activity from partner agencies.
 (NRM and DTN referrals made by police and other "first responder" organisations indicate potential victims of modern slavery offences).

 Specialist training delivered:

-Since 2017, around 6,200 specialist modern slavery training days have been delivered by the programme to more than 4000 police officers and staff.
+Since 2017, more than 6,200 specialist modern slavery training days have been delivered by the programme to more than 4000 police officers and staff.
 All forces in England and Wales have participated.
 The delivery of specialist training activity continues.

-More than 1200 investigators equipped with specialist investigation skills:
+Almost 1400 investigators have equipped with specialist investigation skills:

-Over 750 specialist investigators have received specific training as part of a four day course on how to run complex modern slavery investigations.
+This includes approaching 900 specialist investigators who have received specific training in a a four day course on how to run complex modern slavery investigations.
 A further 490 lead investigators and other practitioners have also received training on covert tactics, victim management and ABE in modern slavery cases.

-575 investigators trained in ABE interviewing skills for modern slavery cases
+575 investigators have been trained in ABE interviewing skills for modern slavery cases

 A series of CPD events provided additional input for officers in the use of ABE interview techniques in modern slavery cases, specifically in understanding the needs and vulnerabilities of MSHT victims.